GIT Master Branch History Lost! - A Quick Solution

 Basic Process of New Branch Commit, Push, and Merge

 Here are some basic steps we followed in the team to prevent this issue in the future.
-Whenever you are ready with a change that can be merged to master
+Whenever you are ready with a change that can be merged to master, follow these steps.

 - Update the local